dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 int get_mounpoint_id(char *path);
 ```

-If the above function fail it should return a negative number (i.e. -1) to let the caller know that something didn't worked (it should always return at least 0 in a single root implementation).
+If the above function fail it should return a negative number (i.e. -1) to let the caller know that something didn't work (it should always return at least 0 in a single root implementation).

 #### Absolute vs relative path